-The symptoms that we see most often in patients at The ANIC include:
+The symptoms that we see most often in our practice are:

 - Head pressing

 - Inability to use one or more limbs

 - Limp tail

 - Loss of muscle mass and/or control

 - Pain, which may be indicated by vocalization, sensitivity to touch and/or behavior changes

 - Vision loss